Heavy tank: World Wars

 The first British tank, the Mark I of World War I, was introduced to break through German defensive lines of trenches and barbed wire.
 When lighter, faster tanks were introduced, the larger tanks were classified as heavy.

-The Char 2C was one of the largest tanks ever produced.
+The French Char 2C was one of the largest tanks ever produced.
 At the start of World War II, France and the Soviet Union were the only countries to have inventories of heavy tanks, such as the Char B1, T-35, and KV-1.
-The Matilda II was designed under the British infantry tank concept which is similar to the heavy tank having thick armour and tending to weigh more than their other tanks.
-It’s usually separate because they have less firepower with their cruiser tanks (comparable to mediums) at the time having the same main armament but more machine guns.
+The Matilda II was designed under the British infantry tank concept, which is similar to the heavy tank, having thick armour and tending to weigh more than their other tanks.
+However, it is usually considered separate because infantry tanks generally had less firepower, with their cruiser tanks (comparable to mediums) at the time having the same main armament but more machine guns.
 Later war examples were the German Tiger I and II, as well as the Soviet IS series.
 Note that "heavy" versus "medium" is more a question of tactical roles than weight; the Panther, for example, was a "medium" tank that outweighed most Allied "heavy" tanks.